 This pair of travel sunglasses is perfect for guys on an active vacation, but who still want to look stylish.
 The brand’s 580 lenses are some of the best polarized sunglasses on the market and are scratch-resistant and super lightweight.

-Travel Sunglasses for the World Traveler: Amevie Bamboo Wayfarer Sunglasses
+Travel Sunglasses for the World Traveler: Cloudfield Bamboo Sunglasses

-Not only are these travel sunglasses stylish and practical, they’re also responsible—Amevie is a sustainable and charitable company.
-These travel sunglasses are made from bamboo (a naturally eco-friendly product) that is sustainably harvested.
-Plus, for every pair of sunglasses that you buy, Amevie donates a pair of eyeglasses to a child in need.
+Not only are these travel sunglasses stylish and practical, they’re also responsible.
+These sunglasses are made from bamboo, which is a naturally eco-friendly product.
 Another great benefit to these travel sunglasses are their polarized and UV-blocking lenses, which help block glare and protect your eyes.
-As an extra bonus, the case even folds flat for easy storage while you’re wearing your pair.

-Travel Sunglasses for the Millennial Traveler: Double Take Silver Aviator Sunglasses by Tobi
+Travel Sunglasses for the Millennial Traveler: OSVAW Round Arrow Style Sunglasses

-For the trendy or urban traveler, these aviator-style sunglasses just might be your perfect pair.
-At only $6, you won’t break the bank if you end up losing them and they even have UV 400 protection.
+For the trendy or urban traveler, these cat eye sunglasses just might be your perfect pair.
+At only $18, you won’t break the bank if you end up losing them and they even have polarized lenses.
 Hide your jetlag and turn heads at the same time with the oversized frames that are flattering on any face shape.

 If you’re like me, you’re prone to headaches after a long day of wearing sunglasses.
-Well, not with Covry’s patented Elevated Fit.
-The comfort technology is found on all of the brand’s sunglasses, but I particularly like this style, which is flattering for all face shapes and is super lightweight.
-The unisex style comes with 100 percent UV-protective lenses, or you can upgrade to a polarized pair for an extra $35.
+Well, not with TAIQX‘s lightweight sunglasses.
+The comfortable fit is found on all of the brand’s sunglasses, but I particularly like this style, which is flattering for all face shapes and is super lightweight.
+The unisex style comes with polarized lenses and a flexible stainless steel frame.

-Travel Sunglasses for the Beach-Lover: Badspade Floating Sunglasses
+Travel Sunglasses for the Beach-Lover: Rheos Wyecreeks Floating Sunglasses

 These are the best travel sunglasses for beach vacationers, surfers, boaters, or anyone who loves being out on the water.
 Why?
 Because they float!
 They’re awesome for summer vacations since you can wear them in the water without the fear of losing them.
-Plus, the wooden frames are eco-friendly and the sunglasses come with a pack-flat case.
-Men, check out the Marley style, and women, I love the DelRey style—both have polarized lenses for UVA/UVB protection.
+Plus, the frames are lightweight and come in lots of trendy colors.

 More from SmarterTravel: